jke-cs/cs2-sharptimer-webpanel/README.md

-> [!NOTE]
->This website is in development check this repository regulary for updates.
 # CS2 Sharptimer Webpanel

-This project is a NextJS+React Webpanel for Sharptimer.
+This project is a NextJS Webpanel for Sharptimer.

 ## Setup